What Is A Press Brake And How Does It Work?

 Material Placement

-The sheet metal is placed on the bed and aligned accurately using the backgauge.
+The sheet metal is placed on the bed and aligned using the backgauge.
+Proper positioning establishes the foundation for a precise bend.

 Tool Selection

-Punch and die selection depends on the bend geometry and material characteristics.
+Punch and die selection depends on bend geometry and material characteristics.
+The correct combination supports clean angles and repeatable results.

 Clamping

-The material is clamped securely to maintain position throughout the bending process.
+The material is clamped securely to maintain its position during the bending cycle.
+Stability minimizes variation from part to part.

 Bending

-The ram applies force through the punch, causing the metal to deform and conform to the die shape.
+The ram applies force through the punch, causing the metal to deform.
+The sheet conforms to the die’s profile as pressure increases.

 Release